Got berries? These blueberry recipes are the best ways to use this sweet fruit! Try muffins, cakes, oatmeal, and more.

-Here’s a breakfast that’s the best way to make Saturday morning even more special: lemon blueberry pancakes!
+Here’s a blueberry recipe to make any morning even more special: lemon blueberry pancakes!
 These are quite the treat: tender and fluffy, with just the right citrus zing!
 Each bite has a sweet pop of purple blueberry.
-Top it off with tangy sweet blueberry compote and it’s all you can do not to scream Wow! on your first bite (we did).
-It’s every bit as good as it looks.
+Top it off with tangy sweet blueberry compote and it’s every bit as good as it looks.
 You can use frozen berries if you don’t have a fresh stash.

 Looking for a blueberry dessert that’s as perfect as they come?
 This Blueberry Crumble is the ideal nostalgic treat for ending a meal.
 It’s got a juicy, fruity berry filling seasoned with cinnamon, allspice and lemon zest, topped with buttery, crispy crumbles.
 Add melty vanilla ice cream and it’s truly a sublime treat.

-First up in our best blueberry recipes: this blueberry cake!
+Next up in our best blueberry recipes: this blueberry cake!
 This one is fluffy and moist, topped with a layer of purple-blue ripe blueberries.
-It’s lightly sweet and has a hint of lemon.
-It has a bit of a healthy spin: it’s made with olive oil, Greek yogurt and applesauce instead of rich butter.
-Because of that, the dessert tastes light and fresh instead of indulgent.
-This means you could serve it as a blueberry breakfast cake or brunch, and at the same time turn around and serve it for dessert topped with vanilla ice cream or whipped cream.
+It’s lightly sweet and has a hint of lemon, with Greek yogurt and applesauce for moisture.
+You could serve it as a blueberry breakfast cake or brunch, and at the same time turn around and serve it for dessert topped with vanilla ice cream or whipped cream.

 Stop right there.
 These blueberry waffles with blueberry sauce are literally life changing.
 They're impossibly fluffy, lightly sweet, and flecked with tangy bursts of blueberries.
-To set them over the top, we highly recommend the quick blueberry sauce (see below).
+To set them over the top, we highly recommend the quick blueberry sauce.
 Simmering blueberries with maple syrup makes a purple, thick glaze that tastes like pure heaven.
-Add a little fluffy whipped cream, and well, there’s not really anything more magical.
-"That was the best waffle I’ve ever eaten.
-I’m not even joking.” my sister said after she tasted these.
-Alex and I had to agree.

 How to make everyone want to eat salad?
 Add blueberries!
 This blueberry salad is classic and chic, staring baby spinach and arugula, feta cheese, and pistachios.
 Covering it all is our creamy balsamic dressing, which blankets the salad in tangy-sweet goodness.
 This one is a total crowd pleaser!

 This easy blueberry crisp recipe is everything: it’s simple to make, it’s got a healthy spin, and it tastes SO, so good.
-The filling tastes like pure blueberry.
-And guess what: there’s no sugar in the filling!
-Only ½ cup of sugar is included in the crisp topping, but it’s the perfect amount of sweetness: just enough so that the blueberries shine but not so much that you have to brush your teeth immediately afterwards.
-What really puts it over the edge is the lavender — which steps it up to a new level.
+The filling tastes like pure blueberry, with the perfect amount of sweetness: just enough so that the blueberries shine.
 It's one of our favorite blueberry recipes...ever.